skiggety/skiggety-utils/README.md

 # skiggety-utils

-My collection of convenience scripts and configuration

-This is top-down programming from the very top.
-The first thing I do on a new computer should be to check this out and run it.
-It should be flexible enough that other people with different preferences can use it too, but the core mission is for myself.
-Once run, I should have my programs and utilities set up.
+My collection of convenience scripts and configuration.
+Basically I checkout this git repo on a new computer and run start to get everything the way I like it, including 3rd-party programs and my own stuff.
+I expect to use this as a spawning ground for other projects that will move on to their own repos.

 How to get started:
 ===================